philmartin83/MockUpUI/README.md

 This is just a playground for some app UI ideas using UIKit, all UI is written is code no storyboards used.

 This is  working progress and more will be added over time.
-These examples also demonstraight my thought logic on how I code out the views.
+These examples also demonstrates my thought logic on how I code out the views.